 - Green onions

-- Leftover chicken (bonus if it’s grilled chicken)
+- Leftover chicken (bonus if it’s grilled chicken or even poached chicken!)

 - Or just about anything in your produce drawer that needs to be used or you enjoy the flavor of!